jekyll/minima/docs/usage.md

 # Usage

-How to adjust your project to use this them.
+> How to adjust your project to use this theme

 You'll also have to setup your config, content and ignore file as with any Jekyll project.